ten-protocol/ten-whitepaper/cryptoeconomics.md

 ## Cryptoeconomics
 All successful decentralised solutions need a strong incentive mechanism to keep the protocol functioning effectively.

-For simplicity, this analysis focuses on the normal functioning of the network, assuming it reached adoption, and it will handle bootstrapping separately.
+For simplicity, this analysis focuses on the normal functioning of the network, assuming it has reached adoption.
+Bootstrapping is handled separately.

 ### High Level Requirements
 * Users have to pay for transactions a well-defined amount.
 The amount will cover the below two points and there will be no bidding wars.